 The train slides towards Busan Station and we grab our things, preparing to search for a hotel that’s not too far away.
 I wonder if others had as much fun but they all seem more concerned with getting their Friday night started.
 My childlike infatuation with trains masks the fact that we’re about to have an awesome weekend in Busan.
 This will be our last trip to Korea’s second city so I start to wonder some train journey has kept me so excited.
 Busan is home to some of our favorite memories, including a visit to Haedong Yonggungsa Temple and a Temple Stay at Beomeosa during different trips.

 We get off the train and head toward Nampo Dong.
+We’ll end up having a lot of fun in Busan, checking out Taejongdae and other cool places.
 I look back toward the train as we leave the platform and now understand why this trip was so special to me.
 It wasn’t one thing alone but all these tiny, insignificant things coming together.
 It wasn’t one moment but a series that made this otherwise meaningless trip so heavy and special for me.
 Sometimes we need to refocus and retool our imaginations because if we don’t, they’ll just wither away and disappear.
 The S-Train was the perfect little thing needed to keep my heart and mind moving in the right direction.

 Has something like this ever happened to you?
 What has recharged your imagination in a similar way?
 I’d love to hear your story if you’ve got one!
 Let me know in the comments section below:)